ArtifactDB/SewerRat/README.md

 Symbolic links are only followed if the link is created by a whitelisted user (see [`-whitelist`](#administration)).
 This avoids security issues from the creation of links to locations that are not world-readable.
 If the symbolic link targets a file, the contents of the target file will be indexed as long as the link has one of the `base` names.
-All file information (e.g., modification time, owner) is taken from the link target, not the link itself;
+All other file information (e.g., modification time, owner) is taken from the link target, not the link itself;
 SewerRat effectively treats the symbolic link as a proxy for the target file.
 If the symbolic link targets another directory, it will not be recursively traversed unless the target directory is whitelisted